akashgreninja/questdb.io/docs/operations/advanced-capacity-planning.md

 ### Write amplification

-When ingesting out-of-order data over InfluxDB Line Protocol (ILP), high disk write rate combined with high write amplification may slow down the performance.
+When ingesting out-of-order data, high disk write rate combined with high write amplification may slow down the performance.

-To resolve this, start with adjusting the
+For data ingestion over InfluxDB Line Protocol (ILP), the first step to resolve this start from adjusting the
 [commit lag](/docs/guides/out-of-order-commit-lag/) value and the `cairo.max.uncommitted.rows` value.

-In addition, for tables with partition directories exceeding a few hundred MBs on disk, smaller [partitions](/docs/concept/partitions/) can reduce the write amplification, that is to say, partition by day can be changed to by hour, partition by month to by day, and so on.
+For data ingestion over PGWire, or as a further step for ILP ingestion, smaller table [partitions](/docs/concept/partitions/) maybe reduce the write amplification.
+This applies to tables with partition directories exceeding a few hundred MBs on disk.
+For example, partition by day can be reduced to by hour, partition by month to by day, and so on.

 :::note